 Ready to connect?
 Sign in to your IDA account, or create one now to get started.

 Current members of IDA or the National Network of IDA Canada can connect now on IDEA Connection, the global online network of place management professionals.
 Share best practices, exchange ideas, quickly ask and respond to questions, and connect with peers.
 To login, use your existing IDA credentials.
+View this short video for an overview of using the IDEA Connection discussion board and Knowledge Centre library.

 One National Voice: An Urban Agenda 2019